-- (1) The owner must maintain the unit and premises in - accordance with the HQS.
-(2) Maintenance and replacement (including redecoration) must be in accordance with the - standard practice for the building concerned as established by the owner. b.
-Utilities and appliances (1) The owner must provide all utilities needed to - (1) The owner must provide an unified needed to comply with the HQS.(2) The owner is not responsible for a breach of the - HQS caused by the tenant's failure to: (a) Pay for any utilities that are to be paid by the - tenant.(b) Provide and maintain any appliances that are - (b) Provide and maintain any appnances that are to be provided by the tenant. - c.
+- (1) The owner must maintain the unit and premises in accordance with the HOS. - (2) Maintenance and replacement (including redecoration) must be in accordance with the standard practice for the building concerned as established by the owner.

+b.
+Utilities and appliances

+- (1) The owner must provide all utilities needed to comply with the HQS. - (2) The owner is not responsible for a breach of the HQS caused by the tenant's failure to: - (a) Pay for any utilities that are to be paid by the tenant. - (b) Provide and maintain any appliances that are to be provided by the tenant. - c.
 Family damage.
 The owner is not responsible for a breach of the HQS because of damages beyond normal wear and tear caused by any member of the household or by a guest. - d.
 Housing services.
 The owner must provide all housing services as agreed to in the lease.